Rinat Ibragimov (judoka)

 Rinat Ibragimov (born 7 May 1986 in Guryev, Kazakh SSR) is a Kazakhstani judoka (practitioner of the Japanese martial art of judo).
 He competed in the men's 73 kg event at the 2008 and 2012 Summer Olympics.
 At the 2008 Olympics, he lost his first match to Wang Ki-chun.
 Because Wang went on to the final, Ibragimov competed in the repechage, where he lost to Shokir Muminov.

-At the 2012 Summer Olympics he was eliminated by Wang Ki-Chun in the second round.
+At the 2012 Summer Olympics Ibragimov was again eliminated by Wang Ki-chun in the second round.